superpoweredSDK/Low-Latency-Android-iOS-Linux-Windows-tvOS-macOS-Interactive-Audio-Platform/README.md

 Superpowered Inc develops the following mobile audio infrastructure:

-### 1. Superpowered Audio SDK for Android, iOS, Mac OSX, tvOS and Linux.
+### 1. Superpowered Audio SDK for Android, iOS, macOS, tvOS, Linux and Windows.

-A fully-featured audio engine with players, decoders, audio filters, effects and lower-level functions like FFT or mixing.
+A fully-featured audio platform with players, decoders, audio filters, effects and lower-level functions like FFT or mixing.

 For the most recent and up-to-date feature list, see: http://superpowered.com/#comptable

-### 2. Superpowered HLS (HTTP Live Streaming) audio for Android, iOS, Mac OSX, tvOS and Linux.
+### 2. Superpowered HLS (HTTP Live Streaming) audio for Android, iOS, macOS, tvOS, Linux and Windows.

 - VOD, live or event streams.
 - AAC-LC or MP3 audio encoding.